2025 Social Security Benefits Increase by 2.5%

 According to the Social Security Administration’s formula, each year’s COLA is calculated according to any increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
 CPI-Ws are calculated on a monthly basis by the Bureau of Labor Statistics.

 A COLA effective for December of a current year is equal to any percentage increase in the CPI-W from the third quarter average for the current year to the third quarter average for the most recent year in which a COLA became effective.
 Any increase must be rounded to the nearest tenth of a percentage.
 If, however, these calculations show no increase in the CPI-W, or if the rounded increase amounts to zero, then no COLA takes effect for that year.
-The last time a COLA was enacted was in December of 2022 when payments rose by 5.9%.
-At the time, this was the largest COLA increase in decades.

 5 Causes of Current US Inflation